bbzaffari/purecpp_sp/README.md

 ## How to Build

-The `build.sh` is a development version pipline, otimizing the process, making it easy to compile and test all five modules.
+The `build.sh` is a development version pipeline, that making it easier to compile and test all five modules.

-Before running the provided shell scripts, ensure they have the appropriate execution permissions.
+Before running the provided shell scripts, to ensure they have the execution permissions.
 ```bash
 chmod -R +x ./CMAKE/*/sub_mod_build.sh
 chmod +x ./build.sh